 Secondary high blood pressure is typically treated by treating the cause of the high blood pressure.
 Your treatment depends on what is causing your high blood pressure and whether the high blood pressure should be lowered as soon as possible to prevent problems.

-If a health problem is the cause, this high blood pressure may return to normal when the other health problem is treated.
-But treating the condition that has caused your secondary high blood pressure will not always lower blood pressure back to a normal level.
+If a health problem is the cause, then high blood pressure may return to normal when the other health problem is treated.
+But treating the condition that has caused your secondary high blood pressure may not always lower blood pressure back to a normal level.
 In this case, you may need to treat the high blood pressure too.

-If a medicine is the cause, this high blood pressure may return to normal if the medicine is stopped or the dose is adjusted.
+If a medicine is the cause, then high blood pressure may return to normal if the medicine is stopped or the dose is adjusted.

 This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC, disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use.
 Learn how we develop our content.